Typhoon Nanmadol (2022): Meteorological history

 Nanmadol strengthened to a Category 2-equivalent typhoon after the inner core became more organized.
-On September 16, the storm became a Category 3-equivalent typhoon and an eye that was trying to cleared out.
+On September 16, the storm became a Category 3-equivalent typhoon and an eye that was trying to clear out.
 Then, it rapidly strengthened into a Category 4-equivalent typhoon as it maintained a 15 nmi sharply-outlined eye around the eyewall.
 At around 15:00 UTC, the JTWC classified Nanmadol as a super typhoon.

 The JMA estimating a minimum central pressure of 910 hPa.
 Nanmadol entered the Philippine Area of Responsibility, and was named Josie before eventually exiting 5 hours later.
 Multispectral animated satellite imagery revealed a 21 nmi surrounded eye around a deep convection.
 The next day, Nanmadol weakened back to a Category 4-equivalent typhoon.
 Satellite imagery revealed a rapid weakening on the system.
 At 03:00 UTC on September 18, the JTWC further downgraded it to a Category 3-equivalent typhoon.
 Nanmadol weakened further into a Category 2-equivalent typhoon as its structural strength began to rapidly deteriorate.
 Nanmadol's were estimated at just 80 kn, which made it a Category 1-equivalent typhoon and made landfall over Southern Kyushu and a second landfall just south of Kagoshima around 18:00 UTC.
 At 00:00 UTC on September 19, the JMA downgraded Nanmadol to a severe tropical storm.
 The JTWC followed suit later that day, and declaring it tropical storm.
 Satellite imagery revealed a swallowing convection shearing in the northeastwards.
 At 21:00 UTC that day, the JTWC issued their final warning on the system.
 The JMA issued its last advisory on Nanmadol, and declared it an extratropical low on September 20.